MikeLimaSierra/Nuclear.Test/docu/how_to_write_tests.md

 ## Test methods
 A method is a test method if it is decorated with the `Nuclear.TestSite.Attributes.TestMethodAttribute`.
-A method without `[TestClass]` will not be invoked by the test runner.
+A method without `[TestMethod]` will not be invoked by the test runner.

 If the test method must be invoked sequentially, it can be decorated with `[TestMethod(TestMode.Sequential)]`.